 Volunteers of America Northern Rockies provides a value-based program, targeted at fifth and sixth grade youth through direct involvement and mentoring with a variety of law enforcement and criminal justice professionals.

 Camp POSTCARD (Peace Officers Striving To Create And Reinforce Dreams) is a free week-long camp designed to benefit the most deserving fifth and sixth graders.
 Contact us for the upcoming dates for our next Camp POSTCARD!

-Local law enforcement officers, school resource officers, school personnel and community members identify youth who would benefit from the camp experience.
+Local law enforcement officers, school resource officers, school personnel, and community members identify youth who would benefit from the camp experience.
 An important goal is to help empower youth to take more control of and responsibility for their own decisions, actions and, ultimately, their future.
 The program also increases awareness for schools, parents and communities about the issues that are important to youth.